 Ukrainian officials and energy companies are rather optimistic.
 Prime Minister Denis Shmyhal stated back in September that “Ukraine is entering this winter restored and ready for attacks.”
 Repair work is being completed at nuclear power plants, thermal power plants and hydroelectric power stations, energy facilities are being covered with concrete blocks, gas production is growing, and the country is preparing to survive the first winter using its own gas.
 The National Bank of Ukraine predicts that the electricity shortage will be small and will affect the Ukrainian economy than last year.

 Ukrenergo claims that it is prepared for “peak loads” and “worst-case scenarios” - thanks to the experience that employees gained during the first war winter.
 “They already know what to do, they have already worked out algorithms of action for different situations,” says Gennady Ryabtsev.
-“A year ago, a rocket attack came as a surprise, then all the dispatchers turned grey.
+“It was a year ago that the rocket attack came as a surprise, then all the dispatchers turned grey.
 Now power engineers perceive them as a natural disaster: dangerous, almost predictable, but possible to survive.”

 Most experts boil down their assessments to the fact that, at least, a total blackout does not threaten Ukraine.
 But Yuri Korolchuk suggests looking at a broader problem: “Who said that the goal is to create a blackout?
 Or destroy the Ukrainian energy system?
 Most likely, the goal is to gradually deplete the country and its energy capabilities.
 Let’s just say, don’t hit the person’s legs so that he falls to his knees, but make him kneel himself.”